Boat Batteries 101

 Boat batteries are often overlooked by anglers, but that should never be the case; they’re the lifeblood of any fishing boat.
 If your budget is tight and you’re looking to cut costs, batteries are not the place to start.

-Buying a good set of high-quality batteries is certainly an excellent starting point, but maintaining them is equally important.
+Buying a good set of high-quality marine batteries is certainly an excellent starting point, but maintaining them is equally important.
 Nothing is worse than having a battery failure.
 It can absolutely ruin an otherwise great day of fishing.

 Buying batteries can be confusing.
 You’ll hear a lot of jargon such deep cycle, starting, dual-purpose, AGM, lead acid, cold cranking amps, sealed, open cell, charge rates, lithium ion and recharges per life—so where in the world do you start?